Now it is time to talk about how to make an archer’s life easier in general.

-While the following things are not a must have, they can remove small annoyances from your daily archery experience and therefore bring you even more joy and fun than you should already have while shooting your favorite bow:
+While the following things are not a must-have, they can remove small annoyances from your daily archery experience and therefore bring you even more joy and fun while shooting your favorite bow:

 Today I will introduce the following gadgets that help many archers on a daily basis: